ADR, Tow-Carrier Claims and the Real Risks

 • Cargo (tyre + fuel + brackets) ≈ 90 – 100 kg

 That’s already around 150 kg before you hitch a trailer.
 350 kg − 150 kg = ≈ 200 kg usable down-ball remaining.
 Since a trailer’s tongue weight is roughly 10 % of its mass, that equates to a 2 tonne trailer in perfect conditions.
+Why do competitors think giving this type of product a higher rating is appropriate?

 Ford Everest